CrazyForks/lynx/explorer/android/README.md

 - `/usr/lib/jvm/java-11-openjdk-amd64` on Linux
 - `C:\Program Files\ojdkbuild\java-11-openjdk-11.0.15-1` on Windows.

-Add the following statement to your environment configuration file (it may be ~/.zshrc or ~/.bash_profile or ~/.bashrc, depending on your terminal environment):
+Add the following statement to your environment configuration file on Linux or MacOS (it may be ~/.zshrc or ~/.bash_profile or ~/.bashrc, depending on your terminal environment):

 - MacOS